paoloros97/Action2Motion_OnBlender/README.md

 We have created an add-on for Blender that integrates the <a href="https://github.com/EricGuo5513/action-to-motion">Action2Motion</a> neural network.

 From its output we make the bones of the character move.
-Then, being linked with the character's mesh, we make it move.
+Then, being linked with the character's mesh, we make it move as well.

 📺 <a href="https://www.youtube.com/watch?v=qe0SkQ_q8gU">Video DEMO - Action2Motion_OnBlender (Youtube)</a>